Julianne2025/Data-Analytics-Portfolio/README.md

 ## 📁 Projects

-This repository is organized by tool with each folder containing projects, files, and documentation plus screenshots of files.
+This repository is organized by tool with each folder containing projects, files, and documentation plus screenshots of each file.

 ---